 SUPERMANIA delivers not one, but two amazing exclusives in the same post with this double whammy of unpublished photos and the site’s FIRST ever interview with a member of the Superman IV production team!!

-These incredible premiere location shots come courtesy of longtime Superfan and valued associate Alexei Lambley-Steel, (of A Tribute To Christopher Reeve) who obtained these from an anonymous press photographer whose only recollection of shooting them was being reprimanded for distracting Christopher Reeve (even though the star was happy to pose for him, top) during rehearsals for flying scenes (second pic) and horsing around with fellow cast members (third pic with Margot Kidder and Marc McClure).
+These incredible premiere location shots come courtesy of longtime Superfan and valued associate Alexei Lambley-Steel, who obtained these from an anonymous press photographer whose only recollection of shooting them was being reprimanded for distracting Christopher Reeve (even though the star was happy to pose for him, top) during rehearsals for flying scenes (second pic) and horsing around with fellow cast members (third pic with Margot Kidder and Marc McClure).

 These portraits are the perfect accompaniment to the recollections of Superman IV’s Production Accountant Jenny Robson, who was kind enough to answer some of SUPERMANIA’s questions recently below in this short interview…

-So Jenny can you tell us how you got the job on the movie and what exactly your role was?
+HI Jenny- can you first tell us what your role was and how you got the job on the movie?

 I was offered the job as Assistant Production Accountant after working on ‘Aliens’ at Pinewood Studios the previous year.
 It was the same Production Controller and Accountant for both movies and they asked me to come and work for them again.
 The Assistant Accountant does all the ‘boring’ work such as being sent to the set when required by the cast & crew so I hated every minute!!